ministryofjustice/itpolicycontent/content/confluence/enterprise/patch-management-standard.md

 ## Demonstration of Compliance

 The [CESG Information Assurance Maturity Model (IAMM)][iamm] sets out the minimum maturity level Government departments should attain.
-Patching is captured as a basic requirement in Level 1 where the MoJ will need to demonstrate compliance against.
+Patching is captured as a basic requirement in Level 1 where the MOJ will need to demonstrate compliance against.

 ## IT Security Patching Process

-The IT Security patching process described in this section it intended to be generic and applicable to all MoJ ICT Systems.
+The IT Security patching process described in this section it intended to be generic and applicable to all MOJ ICT Systems.
 It is expected that each individual ICT system will either maintain or be covered by an [IT Security – Patch Management Plan](#appendixb) which describes in detail how this process is applied.
 A template plan is provided in [Appendix B](#appendixb).

 This process refers to the management of deploying software patches and service packs to operational ICT systems.
-All MoJ ICT systems must have or be covered by [IT Security – Patch Management Plan](#appendixb) describing how the patching process is managed for that particular system.
-It should be noted that operational management and patch compliance is managed by the MoJ Service Management Team.
+All MOJ ICT systems must have or be covered by [IT Security – Patch Management Plan](#appendixb) describing how the patching process is managed for that particular system.
+It should be noted that operational management and patch compliance is managed by the MOJ Service Management Team.

 For the purpose of this standard, a Business Critical System is defined as one that requires an RMADS and Accreditation as defined in [HMG IA Standard No.1][hmgias1].
 In all cases, the Security Patching Standard must cover the following principles of the patching process: